hwakabh/waseda-mochida.com/README.md

 ## Local development
-If you'd like to edit this app, for example to modify/add some features, of course you can install this app to your local development environment.
+Run the `pip install -r requirements.txt` to install dependent packages for running application. \
+If you use `virtualenv`, we recommend to create your private environment first with `python -m venv venv`, then install dependencies with pip.

-Since this app requires to run with Python3 and Flask, described in `Runtimes` of this page, you need to install Python3 to your environmet first.
+Since this app requires to run with Python3 and Flask, you need to install Python3 to your environmet first.
 Also you can use `pyenv`, you might know if you're good at Python.

 Here is the instructions to install this app to your local with `pyenv`.